A leaky faucet is not uncommon- we’ve all faced it at some point in our daily lives.

 5 Steps To Fix A Leaky Compression Tap

-Rubber washers are used in compression faucets to tighten the valve seat.
-Think of it as a mechanism similar to a plastic bottle cap.
+Rubber washers tighten the valve seat in compression faucets.
+The mechanism is similar to that of a plastic bottle cap.

 These faucets often leak when the rubber washer is sufficiently worn down.
 So, when you turn off a dripping faucet, it never cuts off the water supply entirely.
 This means that the problem lies with the washer itself, and replacing it would fix the water leakage.